tesseral-labs/docs/fern/pages/sdks/clientside/svelte.md

 ### `getHasPermission`

 <Info>
-  To use `getHasPermission`, must first configure [Role-Based Access Control](/docs/features/role-based-access-control) for your Project.
+  To use `getHasPermission`, you must first configure [Role-Based Access Control](/docs/features/role-based-access-control) for your Project.
 </Info>